The Rocks District of Milton-Freewater AVA

 Wine history: Wine grape production in The Rocks District of Milton-Freewater was initiated by Italian emigrants who first arrived in the area in the 1860s.
 By the early 1880s, the region was producing thousands of gallons of wine, mostly for consumption by miners in the gold fields of northern Idaho.
 A series of very cold winters in the late 1880s, combined with the end of the gold rush, forced the farmers to turn most of their vineyards into orchards.
 However, many farmers maintained small vineyards and continued to produce limited quantities of wine for family and friends.
 Isolated wild vines that are the remnants of these small family vineyards can still be found in The Rocks District.

 The modern era of wine production began in the 1990s when vineyards planted by winemakers in the region earned acclaim for producing wines with sumptuous aromas and unique flavor profiles.
-By 2015, the cobble soils near Milton-Freewater hosted more than 280 acres (115 ha) of vineyards and The Rocks District was approved as Oregon’s 18th AVA.
+In early 2015 The Rocks District was approved as Oregon’s 18th AVA.
+By 2017 the cobble soils surrounding Milton-Freewater housed more than 325 acres (131 ha) of wine-grapes; mostly Syrah.

 Climate: The Rocks District receives an average of 15 inches of annual precipitation, which is insufficient for agriculture, so the vines are irrigated from wells and with water from the Walla Walla River, derived from snowmelt from the adjacent Blue Mountains.
 Most days during the growing season are sunny and clear with very low humidity, so large daily temperature variations are common.
 During summers, the region often experiences 5-10 days with temperatures exceeding 100°.